With summer ending in Litchfield Park, now is an ideal time to get ahead on air conditioner maintenance.

 2. Check Your Filter

 Can’t remember when you last put in a new one?
-Pull it out and hold it up to the light.
-If you can’t see light through it, get a new one.
+Remove it and angle it toward the light.
+If you can’t see light through it, replace it.

 3. Clean the Inside